-Bluetooth speakers with an AUX Input are perfect for use wherever you are.
+Bluetooth speakers with an AUX input are perfect for use wherever you are.

 Having an AUX-In cable is a great idea that increases the flexibility of a wireless speaker and means you don’t have to depend on your phone for your music.Read on and check out our 5 super speakers with Bluetooth, auxiliary plugs, USB ports and more.

 Bluetooth speakers have AUX Inputs, so they can be used with non Bluetooth enabled devices as well.

-Also, if you are an audiophile and want to get superior audio sound quality, a physical cable is your best option.
+Also, if you are an audiophile and want to get superior audio sound quality, a physical wired cable is your best option.
 That’s where the AUX cables come in handy.
 AUX Input is transmitted through a wire; you can’t use a wireless transmission for this.

 If your Bluetooth speaker didn’t have an AUX Input, you wouldn’t be able to make the most of the sound it can produce.

-By including AUX Inputs in their Bluetooth speakers, manufacturers ensure that you can maximize the value of the speaker you purchase and enjoy the full range of sound it is capable of producing.
+By including AUX Inputs in their Bluetooth speakers, manufacturers ensure that you can maximize the value of the portable Bluetooth speaker you purchase and enjoy the full range of sound it is capable of producing.

 Make sure that you put your cable into the “input” on your speaker, and the “output” on the device you wish to play from.

-Now, switch your device to “aux” (this may be a knob on the speaker or a button in the settings), and set the song playing.
+Now, switch your device to AUX mode (this may be a knob on the speaker or a button in the settings), and set the song playing.
 Your speaker should start taking its input from the auxiliary cable and the device sending it, rather than depending on a wireless signal, and you should notice improved sound quality as a result of this.

 Some Bluetooth speakers have a headphone jack, but many do not.
 If you want to plug your headphones in, you will need to connect them directly to the device that you are playing the music on.